Edward Vollrath: Legal and political career

 In addition to practicing law in Bucyrus, Vollrath was active in politics as a Republican.
 In 1884, he was elected secretary of the Republican committee in Crawford County, and he later served as chairman.
 Vollrath was a delegate to numerous local, county, and state party conventions, and was frequently selected for leadership roles including secretary and credentials committee member.
 In 1886, he was the Republican nominee for city solicitor.
 In 1887, he was the party's candidate for prosecuting attorney of Crawford County.

 In 1891, Vollrath was the Republican nominee judge of the court of common pleas.
 In 1899, he was again the Republican nominee for county prosecutor.
 In 1902 he was his party's nominee for city solicitor.
 In 1904, he was the Republican nominee for common pleas court judge.

 In December 1904, Governor Myron T. Herrick appointed Vollrath to fill a vacancy as Judge of the Ohio Circuit Court for the Third Circuit.
 According to Lieutenant Governor Warren G. Harding, Herrick made the appointment because he was favorably impressed with Vollrath's conduct as judge advocate (prosecutor) during the courts-martial of several Ohio National Guard members following the Springfield, Ohio riots that took place after the Lynching of Richard Dickerson earlier in 1904.
-He was an unsuccessful candidate to complete the term in November 1905, and served until February 1906.
+He was an unsuccessful candidate to complete the term in November 1905, losing to Michael Donnelly, and served until February 1906.
 In 1906, he was the Republican nominee for a full term, and lost again to Donnelly.

 In 1912, Vollrath was his party's nominee for county prosecuting attorney.
 In 1920, he was an unsuccessful candidate for the Republican nomination for Chief Justice of the Ohio Supreme Court.
 Vollrath was an alternate delegate to the 1924 Republican National Convention.